Inter-Party Dialogue

 How to ensure context specificity and sensitivity?

-• Research Local Dynamics: Conduct thorough research on the political, cultural, and social context to tailor the dialogue platform to local needs.
+• Research local dynamics: Conduct thorough research on the political, cultural and social context to tailor the dialogue platform to local needs.

-• Engage Local Stakeholders: Involve community leaders, academics, and other relevant stakeholders to provide insights and ensure the dialogue reflects the local environment.
+• Engage local stakeholders: Involve community leaders, academics and other relevant stakeholders to provide insights and ensure the dialogue reflects the local environment.

-• Adapt Flexibly: Be prepared to modify the platform as circumstances evolve, maintaining sensitivity to context-specific factors.
+• Adapt flexibly: Be prepared to modify the platform as circumstances evolve, maintaining sensitivity to context-specific factors.

 4.